jazhten/ip/docs/README.md

 ### Find Tasks
 Find tasks in the tasklist. <br>
 Searches for instance of word input and returns it in the form of a list.

+### Find Tasks by Date
+Find tasks in the tasklist in the date input. <br>
+Searches for tasks on/before/after the specified date and returns it in the form of a list.
+<br> Example usage : `date before 2020-01-01`

+### Find Tasks by Time
+Find tasks in the tasklist in the time input. <br>
+Searches for tasks on/before/after the specified time and returns it in the form of a list.
+<br> Example usage : `time on 12:01`

 ### Save taskList state
 __Handled by program__ <br>